guardian/consent-management-platform/docs/01-development-instructions.md

 ### Symlink

-The npm link command allows you to load a module from anywhere on your computer.
+The yarn link command allows you to load a module from anywhere on your computer.

-1. In the command line in your terminal, navigate to the base directory repo.
+1. In the command line in your terminal, navigate to the base directory.
 Run:

 ```
-npm link
+yarn link
 ```

 This will create a global link allowing consent-management-platform to be globally accessible by your other projects.